jtbataille/burger/README.md

 ![devourbutton](public/assets/img/devourbutton.png)

-In addition to being deployed on Heroku, a full video showing the app's functionlity can be found here:
+In addition to being deployed on Heroku, here is a GIF showing the app's full functionality:

 ![burger](https://user-images.githubusercontent.com/65187093/94218953-a17ac480-feb3-11ea-9a11-6d827eafe996.gif)